Owner of Dundrum Town Centre to sell prized assets

 Hammerson was seeking to cut its debt load and sell some assets even before the virus outbreak.
 It exchanged contracts to sell a portfolio of retail parks to private equity firm Orion Capital Managers earlier this year, but the deal subsequently collapsed.

-The program is intended to help the biggest companies in the UK weather the pandemic by bolstering their liquidity.
+The programme is intended to help the biggest companies in the UK weather the pandemic by bolstering their liquidity. – Bloomberg

-Hammerson has collected just over 30 per cent of the rent it was due for the third quarter, according to the statement.
-It has about £2.4 billion of debt, according to a company filing from February. – Bloomberg